Vocational Rehabilitation Agencies

 While most VRs provide automobility-related services, not all VRs require credentialed vendors.
 For example, one state may require vehicle modification vendors to be NMEDA QAP accredited while another state may have no formal requirements for such providers.
 To promote safety, quality, consistency, and fiscal responsibility in the provision of driver rehabilitation and vehicle modification services, NMEDA and ADED developed recommended practices for VRs providing these unique services.
 NMEDA’s advocacy team also works directly with VR agencies and staff to assist with editing, updating, or otherwise refining a state’s official vehicle modification procedures.

 NMEDA values the dedicated VR professionals whose work enables individuals to overcome employment barriers.
-In 2020, we were delighted to host 35 VR professionals representing 20 states at the NMEDA Conference & Expo.
+We were delighted to host 20 VR professionals representing 13 states at the 2021 NMEDA Annual Conference & Auto Mobility Expo.
 These “VR VIPs” were provided with financial assistance to facilitate their attendance at the conference.
 In addition to attending education sessions, exploring the expo hall, interacting with mobility equipment dealers and manufacturers, and networking with colleagues, VR VIPs were also provided with various driver rehabilitation and vehicle modification resources during a private event hosted by the NMEDA and ADED Boards of Directors.
-We look forward to hosting even more VR VIPs – and holding even more VR-centric education sessions and events – at the co-located NMEDA and ADED conferences in 2021.
+We look forward to hosting even more VR VIPs—and holding even more VR-centric education sessions and events—at the co-located NMEDA and ADED conferences in 2022.